Stampede: Cattle stampedes

 The animal behavior of stampeding was observed by cattle ranchers and cowboys in the American Wild West.
 Large herds of cattle would be managed across wide-open plains, with no fences to contain them.
 In these unbounded spaces, cattle were able to run freely, and sometimes the whole herd would take off in the same direction unexpectedly.
 Cowboys developed techniques to deal with this situation and calm the cattle, to stop the stampede and regain control of their herd.
 The term "stampede" came from the Mexican Spanish term estampida ('an uproar').

 Cattle herds tended to be nervous, and any unusual occurrence, particularly a sudden or unexpected noise, could scare the cattle and kick off a stampede.
 Things such as a gunshot, a lightning strike, a clap of thunder, someone jumping off a horse, a horse shaking itself, or even a tumbleweed being blown into the herd have been known to cause stampedes.

 One method used for stopping a stampede is to turn the moving herd into itself so that it runs in wide circles, rather than running off a cliff or into a river.
 The circle can be made smaller and smaller, eventually forcing the herd to slow down due to lack of space in which to run.
 Tactics used to make the herd turn into itself include firing a pistol, which creates noise to make the leaders of the stampede turn.

 Animals who stampede, especially cattle, are less likely to do so after having eaten and watered, and if they are spread out in smaller groups to digest.
 To further reduce the risk of stampedes, cowboys sometimes sing or whistle to calm the herds disquieted by nightfall.
 Those on watch at night avoid doing things which could startle the herd and even distance themselves before dismounting a horse or lighting a match.

-Sometimes humans purposefully induce cattle to stampede as a component of warfare or hunting, such as some Native Americans, who were known to provoke American bison herds to stampede off a buffalo jump for hunting purposes, and harvest the animals after they are killed or incapacitated by the fall.
+Sometimes humans purposefully induce stampedes, such as some Native Americans who were reported to provoke American bison herds to stampede off a buffalo jump, harvesting the animals after they are killed or incapacitated by the fall.